 Many companies based in Hong Kong and in the APAC region have long been participants in foreign dispute resolution proceedings.
 Since the implementation of law reforms in 20191 allowing third-party funding of arbitration and related court and mediation proceedings, the use of third-party funding is continuing to attract interest and gain momentum in the Special Administrative Region.

 Specific rules for financing arbitrations in Hong Kong

-Until 2019, third-party funding was impermissible in Hong Kong arbitrations due to the doctrines of maintenance and champerty. abolished those doctrines for arbitration and related proceedings where the place of arbitration is Hong Kong.
-In addition:
+Until 2019, third-party funding was impermissible in Hong Kong arbitrations due to the doctrines of maintenance and champerty.
+Hong Kong’s Amendment Ordinanceabolished those doctrines for arbitration and related proceedings where the place of arbitration is Hong Kong.2 In addition:

-- Where the place of arbitration is outside Hong Kong, the new law applies to the funding of costs and expenses of services provided in Hong Kong in relation to that arbitration.
+· Where the place of arbitration is outside Hong Kong, the new law applies to the funding of costs and expenses of services provided in Hong Kong in relation to that arbitration.3

-- The regulation sets out the practices, standards, and obligations of third-party funders to undertake financing in Hong Kong.
+· The regulation4 sets out the practices, standards, and obligations of third-party funders to undertake financing in Hong Kong.

-- Unlike in some other jurisdictions, the Hong Kong reforms do not restrict funding to professional funders—the Code is designed to provide protection to funded parties.
+· Unlike in some other jurisdictions,5 the Hong Kong reforms do not restrict funding to professional funders—the Code is designed to provide protection to funded parties.

 Use of legal finance for litigation in Hong Kong

 In recent years, the Hong Kong courts have adopted a more liberal and practical approach towards litigation funding.
 In Unruh v.
 Seeberger, the Court of Final Appeal identified three categories of cases that are exempt from champerty and maintenance rules:

 · Insolvency proceedings: the funding of insolvency proceedings is the most common and accepted exception to the rules against maintenance and champerty.